 - Absence of infection or other identifiable causes

 Lots of questions come up with a question like how could it happen?
-There are several theories trying to explain what is going on with BPS, I will summaries into 2 majors theories
+There are several theories trying to explain what is going on with Bladder pain syndrome, I will summaries into 2 majors theories

 - Frequent urinary tract infection (UTI) trigger varieties of inflammation pathways at the surface of bladder mucosa leading to unusual chronic bladder sensation even infection has been subsided.